A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets

-One can select the most frequent ranking among the samples, or compute the rank of each algorithm in each ranking, and order them by the mean rank.
+One can choose the most frequent ranking among the samples, or compute the rank of each algorithm in each ranking and order them based on the mean rank.

-We believe that determining the order of the algorithms is an important part of the comparison procedure, and thus we prefer a different solution.
-We order the algorithms by their mean \(\beta\) across all samples.
-This results in a single ordering, which is the aggregated ranking of the BBT comparison procedure.
+We believe that determining the order of the algorithms is a crucial part of the comparison process, so we propose a different solution.
+We order the algorithms based on their mean \(\beta\) across all samples, resulting in a single, aggregated ranking for the BBT comparison procedure.